Why cervical screening matters

 The Human papillomavirus (HPV) vaccine provides the best protection against cervical cancer.
 If you have not been vaccinated against HPV, consider getting vaccinated.
 Women up to age 45 can receive the vaccine.
 Also, consider using condoms during sex to protect against HPV.

 An abnormal Pap test result may mean that you have a cervical precancer or cancer.
 Depending on your result, your health care provider may simply recommend you return to have additional testing in the future.
 Or you may need an examination called colposcopy.
-The colposopy exam enables a careful inspection of your cervix to look for abnormal cells.
+The colposcopy exam enables a careful inspection of your cervix to look for abnormal cells.
 If abnormal cells are found, a small biopsy may be obtained.

 The good news is many cervical cancers grow slowly, and with regular screening most are found early before they even become cancer.